expeerly/embeddocumentation/videoreviewsAPI.md

 ## Integration Steps Expeerly for your Image Gallery/Carousel

-### Step 1: Get API acess
+### Step 1: Get Access Key

-~Log into your Expeerly dashboard and copy the API token.~ PENDING
+To get Access key, please contact the expeerly team directly at product@expeerly.com.
+They will provide your store Access key.

-For the beta phase, get in touch with the expeerly team directly at product@expeerly.com.
-The API is publicly available for now.
+Pass the provided access key in the expeerly api.
 ### Step 2: Install Mux Player (Web, iOS, Android)
 Get the mux player that best fits your needs [here](https://www.mux.com/docs/guides/play-your-videos).

 ### Step 3: Call the expeerly API and pass your Store-ID
-Call the expeerly API `https://app.expeerly.com/api/1.1/wf/get-product-videos-processed/?gtin=${GTIN/UPCnumber}`
+Call the expeerly API `https://app.expeerly.com/api/1.1/wf/get-product-videos-processed/?access_key=${accesskey}&gtin=${GTIN/UPCnumber}`

 The response is an array of videos.
 For setting up the mux player you will need the mux_playback_id_text